 SMSC stands for spiritual, moral, social and cultural development.
-At Woodlands, the teaching of SMSC is part of our school ethos, 'Learn, explore and grow together' and is taught across the curriculum and throughout the school day.
+At Woodlands SMSC is part of our school ethos and is taught across the curriculum and throughout the school day.

-Moral development: children learn to recognise right and wrong; respect the law; understand consequences; investigate moral and ethical issues; offer reasoned views.
+Moral development: The children will learn to recognise right and wrong; respect the law; understand the consequences of their own and others actions; and investigate moral and ethical issues.

-Cultural development: children learn to appreciate cultural influences; appreciate the role of Britain's parliamentary system; participate in culture opportunities; understand, accept, respect and celebrate diversity.
+Cultural development: The children will learn to appreciate cultural influences; appreciate the role of Britain's parliamentary system; participate in cultural opportunities; understand, accept, respect and celebrate diversity.